Masters in Compliance Programs and Guide in 2022

 Learn more about the Master of Jurisprudence in Corporate and Business Law from Widener University

-Graduates with master’s in compliance degrees may end up working in business, healthcare, banking, finance, tax, marketing, government, or higher education.
-The skills you gain from compliance courses prepare you to create and run compliance programs in both private and public sectors.
-You could work in-house at an organization or provide legal counsel as needed to various clients.
+Graduates with master’s in compliance degrees can work in business, healthcare, banking, finance, tax, marketing, government or higher education.
+Compliance courses can prepare you to create and run compliance programs in both private and public sectors.
+You could work full time at an organization or perform legal reviews as needed for various clients.

 Some graduates go into compliance law as practicing attorneys, but others may choose to become a compliance officer.
-A compliance officer’s main goal is to make sure their employer complies with all internal and external laws.
-While this role differs based on industry and organization size, compliance officers are generally in charge of running compliance programs, managing risks, and giving advice.
+A compliance officer’s main goal is to make sure their employer complies with all laws.
+While this role can differ based on industry and organization size, compliance officers are generally in charge of running compliance programs, managing risks and giving advice.

-Now that we’ve covered the basics, let’s answer some questions you may have about getting a master’s degree in compliance.
+Here are some common questions about getting a master’s degree in compliance:

 Who should consider a master’s degree in compliance?

 You may consider getting a master’s degree in compliance if you want to become a compliance officer or work in compliance law.
-This may be a suitable career path for anyone with a background in law, business, finance, management, communication, and related subjects.
+This may be a suitable career path for individuals with a background in law, business, finance, management, communication and related areas.

 Is a master’s degree in compliance worth it?

-There are many opportunities to work in compliance, in areas like healthcare, finance, business, and government.
-A compliance degree gives you the foundation and essential skills for this type of work.
-It prepares you to develop and run compliance programs, as well as advise on compliance issues.
+Opportunities to work in compliance are in areas like healthcare, finance, business and government.
+A compliance degree can give you the foundation and essential skills for specialized work that involves developing and running compliance programs, as well as advising on compliance issues.

-If you already have a legal background, a compliance degree can help pivot or level up your career by giving you a new specialty that’s in high demand.
+If you already have a legal background, a compliance degree can help you pivot or advance your career by giving you a new specialty that’s in demand.

-Can I apply for master’s in compliance without a background in law?
+Can I apply to a master’s in compliance program without a background in law?

 Yes.
 If you do not have a professional law degree, you might consider getting a master’s degree in legal studies, such as a Master of Legal Studies (MLS), a Master of Studies in Law (MSL), or a Juris Master (JM) in compliance.
-These are all degrees you can get without having a J.D..
-On the other hand, a Master of Laws (LL.M.) does require a legal background, and candidates usually come in with a J.D.
+You can earn these degrees without a JD.
+On the other hand, a Master of Laws (LLM) does require a legal background and candidates usually have a JD.